 Gallery at HOTA closure and new HOTA Gallery

-Why does the Gallery need to close?
+Why did the existing Gallery need to close during the construction period?

 Our curators work on exhibitions up to three years in advance, and negotiations are currently underway to host international and national exhibitions in 2021-2023.
 We’re also curating our own shows and commissioning new work, which will be unveiled at the opening of the new Gallery.